abbotto/rectangular/README.md

 	npm start

 ## <a name='Overview'></a>Overview

+### Focus on apps, not ops.

+Once installed, you can immediatley focus on the features of your app.
+- All the ops are done behind the scenes, but most are still configurable.
+- With Rectangular, you can take advantage of the following goodies:
+	- Autoprefixer
+	- Code Minification
+	- Dependency Management
+	- ES6
+	- ESLint
+	- Fuse-Box
+	- Model Caching
+	- PUG Templating
+	- Sass
+	- Stylelint
+	- Template Caching

-Out-of-the-box, Rectangular gives you the power to build Angular 1 apps that are:
+Out-of-the-box, Rectangular gives you the power to build AngularJS apps that are:
 - Scalable
 - Testable
 - Organized